 At one point during the Battle of Bataan, Kenneth’s company was ordered to attack the Japanese at a certain point.
 According to his orders, the tanks were supposed to go up a specific road shown on military maps.
 It is known that while attempting to accomplish his mission, he radioed military command that he could not reach his objective because the road drawn on the map did not exist.

-While the tanks were doing this job, the Japanese sent soldiers, with cans of gasoline, against the tanks.
-These Japanese attempted to jump onto the tanks, pour gasoline into the vents on the back of the tanks, and set the tanks on fire.
-If the tankers could not machine gun the Japanese before they got to the tanks, other tanks would shoot them as they stood on a tank.
-The tankers did not like to do this because of what it did to the crew inside the tank.
+The Japanese sent soldiers, with cans of gasoline, against the tanks who attempted to jump onto the tanks, pour gasoline into the vents on the back of the tanks, and set the tanks on fire.
+If the tankers could not machine gun the Japanese before they got to a tank, the other tanks would shoot them as they stood on the tank.
+The tankers did not like to do this because of what the bullets hitting the hull of the tank did to the crew inside the tank.
 When the bullets hit the tank, its rivets would pop and wound the men inside the tank.
 Since the stress on the crews was tremendous, the tanks rotated into the pocket one at a time.
 A tank entered the pocket and the next tank waited for the tank that had been relieved to exit the pocket before it would enter.
 This was repeated until all the tanks in the pocket were relieved.
-It was for their performance during this battle that the 192nd Tank Battalion would receive one of its Distinguished Unit Citations.

 The amount of gasoline in March was reduced to 15 gallons a day for all vehicles except the tanks.
 This would later be dropped to ten gallons a day.
 It was during this time that Gen Wainwright wanted to turn the tanks into pillboxes.
 Gen Weaver pointed out to Wainwright that they did not have enough tanks to effectively do this, and if they did, they soon would have no tanks.
 Gen. Weaver suggested to Gen. Wainwright that a platoon of tanks be sent to Corregidor, but Wainwright declined.